-The other thing that we discovered is that if a church had carpeted floors and padded seating, the half-round tubes worked perfectly.
-If the floor was bare and the seating was hard-surfaced, you needed to add the same amount of absorbing panels on the walls that would equal the size of the end wall of a rectangle-shaped16 church.
+that if a church had carpeted floors and padded seating, the half-round tubes worked perfectly.
+If the floor was bare and the seating was hard-surfaced, you needed to add the same number of absorbing panels on the walls that would equal the size of the end wall of a rectangle-shaped 16 church.

-This lead to the concept that the carvings on the walls of the temple were for sound management and not decorative.
+This led to the concept that the carvings on the walls of the temple were for sound management and not decorative.
 Without the carvings of the palm trees, the temple would have been a place where teaching, learning, and rituals could not have taken place.